 Chairman & CEO, FS Investments, and Co-Founder, Forman Arts Initiative

 Michael Forman is the co-founder, Chairman, and CEO of FS Investments, an asset management firm headquartered in Philadelphia.
 He is also the co-founder of the Fitler Club, a private lifestyle club in Philadelphia with a social mission to support community residents and businesses.
 Forman serves on a number of corporate and civic boards including the boards of Drexel University, Center City District Foundation, and the corporate leadership board of the Barnes Foundation.
 He also serves as the Founding Co-Chair of the Philadelphia Equity Alliance.

-In early 2020, we convened a panel of advisors to brainstorm on the future of cultural organizations, the future of the arts and creativity, and, importantly, what role FAI could play.
-The group included experts from the education and arts communities as well as architects, artists, and other local and national innovators from as far away as South Africa.
-We continue to learn with this group today, and benefit from their collective wisdom and diverse perspectives.
+Our panel of advisors includes experts from the education and arts communities as well as architects, artists, and other local and national innovators from as far away as South Africa.
+We convene with them to brainstorm on the future of cultural organizations, and, what role FAI could play.
+We continue to learn with this group today and benefit from their collective wisdom and diverse perspectives.